-I’m all for hiding behind social media to initiate a love connection, but options like Whatsapp or Facebook live chat, or worse—a phone call—put him on the spot, and might catch him off guard.
-If you are friends on Facebook, send him a private message.
+I’m all for hiding behind social media to initiate a love connection, but options like BBM or Facebook live chat, or worse — a phone call — put him on the spot, and might catch him off guard.
+If you are Friends on Facebook, send him a private message.
 Make it short, sweet and subtle.
 Instead of asking whether he’s single or if he wants to go on a date, or even just talking about the type of girl(friend) you are, simply start off with small talk.
 Check in more and more frequently, to see how he’s doing.
 Leave your conversations open-ended so he can choose to write back if he wishes, but doesn’t feel any pressure.
 You should be able to judge, based on his responses, or lack thereof, whether he is interested in pursuing the conversation (or anything further).

 Don’t put all your eggs in one basket

 I’m not saying go off and date a whole hockey team (though that might be some people’s fantasy in the making), but don’t bank everything on this one potential guy.
 If he doesn’t get back to you, or if things don’t go how you had hoped, it will bring on feelings of rejection and greater disappointment.
 Be open to pursuing more than one man at a time, so long as you are interested in them as well as leave your options open.